brigadecore/brigade/docs/content/topics/administrators/authentication.md

 `/v2/session/auth` endpoint on Brigade's API server address, e.g. the hostname reserved when setting up ingress or the external IP address if no ingress is used.
-You'll then use the GitHub OAuth Apps's client ID and a generated client secret in the `brigade2-values.yaml` file.
+You'll then use the GitHub OAuth Apps's client ID and a generated client secret in the [values.yaml] file for the Brigade Helm chart.

   1. Follow the [GitHub OAuth App] creation instructions, supplying your choice of values for `Application Name`, `Homepage URL` and `Application description`.
   1. For the `Authorization callback URL`, you'll supply the a value based on the DNS hostname and path mentioned above.
-For example, if the DNS hostname is `mybrigade.example.com`, the value would be:
+For example, if the DNS hostname for the Brigade API server is `mybrigade.example.com`, the value would be:
       ```
       https://mybrigade.example.com/v2/session/auth
       ```